 A mining pool acts as a sort of inverse insurance agent: the mining pool asks you to mine into into its own address instead of yours, and if you generate a block whose proof of work is almost good enough but not quite, called a "share", then the pool gives you a smaller payment.
 For example, if the mining difficulty for the main chain requires the hash to be less than 2190, then the requirement for a share might be 2190.
 Hence, in this case, you will generate a share roughly every hundred blocks, receiving 0.024 BTC from the pool, and one time in a thousand out of those the mining pool will receive a reward of 25 BTC.
 The difference between the expected 0.00024 BTC and 0.00025 BTC per block is the mining pool's profit.

 However, mining pools also serve another purpose.
 Right now, most mining ASICs are powerful at hashing, but surprisingly weak at everything else; the only thing they often have for general computation is a small Raspberry Pi, far too weak to download and validate the entire blockchain.
-Miners could fix this, at the cost of something like an extra $100 per device for a more decent CPU, but they do not - for the obvious reason that $0 is less than $100.
+Miners could fix this, at the cost of something like an extra 0 is less than $100.
 Instead, they ask mining pools to generate mining data for them.
-The “mining data” in question refers to the block header, a few hundred bytes of data containing the hash of the previous block, the root of a Merkle tree containing transactions, the timestamp and some other ancillary data.
-Miners take this data, and continue incrementing a value called a “nonce” until the block header satisfies the proof-of-work condition.
+The "mining data" in question refers to the block header, a few hundred bytes of data containing the hash of the previous block, the root of a Merkle tree containing transactions, the timestamp and some other ancillary data.
+Miners take this data, and continue incrementing a value called a "nonce" until the block header satisfies the proof-of-work condition.
 Ordinarily, miners would take this data from the block that they independently determine to be the latest block; here, however, the actual selection of what the latest block is is being relegated to the pools.

 Thus, what do we have?
 Well, right now, essentially this: